Space-Banane/door-bob/README.md

    ```
 3. Open the app on your device using the Expo Go app.

+### Download APK

+You can also download the latest Android APK from the [Releases](https://github.com/Space-Banane/door-bob/releases) tab on GitHub.

 ### Configuration

 - Tap ⚙️ Settings in the app to set the ESP32 API URL and language.